Jet-environment interaction after delayed collapse in binary neutron star mergers: Results

-Case C shows a jet evolution similar to case A, with maximum $v^r$ reaching $\simeq\!0.69\,c$ before stalling.
-In terms of north and south differences, it appears more symmetric (Figure~\ref{fig:vrrho}).
-Continuing the evolution from 75 to 100\,ms after merger, the maximum velocity starts growing again, reaching $\simeq\!0.74\,c$, while the fastest part of the incipient jet advances further before stalling again towards the end.
-Overall, we observe an outflow piercing through the environment in a series of finite steps, rather than experiencing a continuous advancement and acceleration.
-After breaking out of the dense material constituting the pre-collapse polar outflows, it will then be able to fully accelerate, potentially reaching the high Lorentz factors required to power a GRB.
+Continuing the evolution of case C from 75 to 160\,ms after merger (Fig.~\ref{fig:ut}, rightmost panels), the maximum velocity starts growing again, reaching $\simeq\!0.74\,c$, while the fastest part of the incipient jet advances further before stalling again towards the end.
+At final time, the jet front extends beyond $\sim\!10^4$\,km.
+Overall, we observe a jet piercing through the environment in a series of finite steps, rather than experiencing a continuous advancement and acceleration.
+Only after breaking out of the dense material constituting the pre-collapse polar outflows, it will be able to fully accelerate, potentially reaching the high Lorentz factors required to power a GRB.
+As a note of caution, at this stage we cannot establish which $\Gamma$ values can actually be achieved after the above breakout.
+If $\Gamma_\infty$ at the jet base maintains a high value, the reduced energy dissipation along the way could allow the jet to accelerate up to $\Gamma\!\sim\!100$, but this could only be proven by evolving the system for a longer time.
+We also note that moving to larger distances, the decrease in resolution could eventually impact the acceleration in a non-negligible way, causing the maximum velocity of the jet to be reduced by numerical dissipation.
+Consequently, our simulations can only demonstrate GRB-like terminal Lorentz factors close to the jet base, but not at larger distances.